varnish/Varnish-Book/varnish_book.rst

 Varnish request flow for the backend worker thread ..................................................
 ..
 TODO for the author: Double check that "backend worker thread" has been introduced at this point.
+..
+TODO for the author: Consider to remove this image from here and have it only in Section VCL - vcl_backend_fetch
 .. image:: ui/img/cache_fetch.png
    :align: center
    :width: 80%